 Jennifer Mueller is an assistant professor of sociology and Assistant Director of

-the Intergroup Relations Program (IGR) at Skidmore College.
-Jennifer received her
+the Intergroup Relations Program (Intergroup Relations) at Skidmore College.
+Jennifer

-Ph.D. in sociology from Texas A&M University in 2013.
-Her primary expertise is in
+received her Ph.D. in sociology from Texas A&M University in 2013.
+Her primary expertise

 popular and media culture, and teaching and social justice pedagogy.
 Her specific

 research agenda focuses on social reproduction of systemic racial inequality over

 two distinct lines; one which analyzes racial differences in the intergenerational

 transmission of wealth and capital among families; and a second examining everyday,